arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Conclusion

 In this tutorial, we established an RS485 connection between two Opta™ devices.
 We learned how to use the `ArduinoRS485.h` library to send and receive values between these two devices.
-Finally, the tutorial showed how to take the values sent via RS485 to interact with the Opta™ hardware features, such as its onboard relays and LEDs.
+Finally, the tutorial showed how to take the values sent via RS485 to interact with the Opta™ hardware features, such as its on-board relays and status LEDs.

 ### Next Steps